Silver25/hobbit-flask/README.md

 Filling JSON file with data and passing to HTML-frontend
 Using features of the Jinja templating language in creating loops
 Advanced routing features in Flask and creating template for each member
+Creating A Form In A Template [ bootstrap example - "clean-blog" 5.0.10 template ]

 ## Gitpod Reminders